Character class (Dungeons & Dragons): Multiclassing

-Classes by editions

-Original Dungeons & Dragons
+D&D original version

-In the original Dungeons & Dragons boxed set, there were only three main classes: the Cleric, the Fighting man, and the Magic-User.
+In the original Dungeons & Dragons boxed set, there are only three main classes: the Cleric, the Fighting man, and the Magic-User.
 The first supplement, Greyhawk, added the Thief as a fourth main class, as well as the Paladin as a Fighting Man subclass.
 These four fantasy gaming archetypes represent four major tactical roles in play: the Fighter offers direct combat strength and durability; the Thief offers cunning and stealth; the Cleric provides support in both combat and magic; and the Magic-User has a variety of magical powers.
 In many ways, other classes are thought of as alternatives that refine or combine these functions.

-Each of the playable races had different amounts of access to the classes.
-Dwarves could be Fighters or Fighter/Thieves, with Fighter/Cleric possible for NPCs.
-Halflings were restricted to the Fighting Man and Thief classes.
-Elves were restricted to Fighter/Magic-User, Fighter/Magic-User/Thief, and Thief class options, with Fighter/Magic-User/Cleric an option for elven NPCs.
-Half-Elves (introduced in Greyhawk) could be Fighter/Magic-Users, Fighter/Magic-User/Clerics, or Thieves.
-All four non-human races had limited level advancement except in the Thief class.
-Humans could be any single class with no level restriction.
+Each of the playable races have different amounts of access to the classes.
+Dwarves can be Fighters or Fighter/Thieves, with Fighter/Cleric possible for NPCs.
+Halflings are restricted to the Fighting Man and Thief classes.
+Elves are restricted to Fighter/Magic-User, Fighter/Magic-User/Thief, and Thief class options, with Fighter/Magic-User/Cleric an option for elven NPCs.
+Half-Elves (introduced in Greyhawk) can be Fighter/Magic-Users, Fighter/Magic-User/Clerics, or Thieves.
+All four non-human races have limited level advancement except in the Thief class.
+Humans can be any single class with no level restriction.